CalvinLyttle/StevensTriviaGame/README.md

 *Run 'npm install' to install -all of the necessary packages.

-*Finally, run 'npm start'!
+*Finally, run 'node app.js'!
 The website is at: http://localhost:3000

 We will have 5 screens ( as shown in Figma ) :-